 Yard and other Outdoor Spaces

-- Weddings and other events – Depending on how spacious your garden is and how many people or tents you can accommodate, you can earn quite a substantial amount if you rent out your backyard even once a month.
-The downside is that hosting events can have a ton of issues (from problems with catering, bathroom, and so on), so make sure you partner with an events coordinator before you list your yard for rent.
+- Weddings and other events — Depending on how spacious your garden is and how many people or tents you can accommodate, you can earn quite a substantial amount if you rent out your backyard even once a month.
+The downside is that even small events can have a ton of logistical issues.
+From problems with catering, bathroom, equipment, parking, even the weather can ruin events.
+Make sure you partner with an events coordinator before you list your yard for rent.

 5 Ways to Rent Your House Out

 Now that you know your options, if you decide that short-term leases are the best fit for you, the following is a list of sites and apps where you can list your house for rent.

 Join one or all of the websites below, check out their rules, and list your property away.

 Launched in 2008, this San Francisco-based company grew in record time thanks to how properties are shared on social media and the rise of travel bloggers seeking inexpensive yet Instagram-worthy vacation rentals.